ehammes/reading-notes/Code201/class-04.md

 ### Function

 **Functions** allow you to group a series of statements together to performa a specific task.
 You can reuse the function if different parts of the script repeat the same tasks.
 Pieces of information passed to a function are called **parameters**.
 The **return value** is the output of the function.
 A function **declaration** is required using the function keywords, name, and statements. **Calling the function** is done by using the function name, this executes the statements in the function.
 Parameters are are listed within the function.
 When calling a function, the **arguments** are listed for the function to use.
 Functions can return more than one value using an array.
-The location where you declare your varables matters, if its within the function then it can only be used for that function.
+The location where you declare your variables matters, if its within the function then it can only be used for that function.
 This is known as the variable's **scope**.

 ## Article: “6 Reasons for Pair Programming”